October 11th, 2021| Mike Humphrey

 What is the Polygon Network

 Polygon, previously known as the Matic Network a layer 2 scaling solution for the Ethereum blockchain.
 Using side chains and, roll-ups, polygon offers faster transaction speeds and lower gas fees while still maintaining security.
 Polygon performs transactions in parallel to the Etherium Mainnet.
-In basic terms, transactions on Polygon are bundled together before data is sent back to the main blockchain, which reduces the time required for transactions to be completed and reduces the cost of each transaction.
+In basic terms, transactions on Polygon are bundled together before data is sent back to the main blockchain, which reduces the time required and the cost of each transaction.

 - Polygon is an Etherium layer-2 scaling solution.